What Do I Stand For?

 I’m a vocal advocate of social enterprise, and believe that there are many big businesses out there that can be made to take a more ethical stance if we create the right conditions to encourage it.

-I certainly think that if The Green Party is to obtain any significant of power on a national level, we have to be prepared to work with business, rather than be seen to be totally against it.
+I certainly think that if The Green Party is to obtain any significant of power on a national level, we have to be prepared to work with business.

-And we do need to achieve power at the Westminster level if we’re going to halt the inequities of the current coalition and their attacks on the NHS, the poor, the disabled and the disadvantaged.
+And we do need to achieve power at the Westminster level if we’re going to halt the inequities of the current coalition and their attacks on the NHS, the poor, the disabled and the disadvantaged and of course combat the real and imminent dangers of climate collapse.

 If you have any issues you’d like me to take on, or something you feel I should be aware of, please contact me using the links on this website.
 I’d also encourage everyone to follow me on Twitter and on Facebook, if you do that sort of thing.